puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 [deprecated]: /puppetserver/2.2/deprecated_features.html
 [Puppet Server `auth.conf` documentation]: ./config_file_auth.html

-Since version 2.1, Puppet Server can serve configurations to both Puppet 4 and Puppet 3 agent nodes.
-Once your Puppet 3 nodes can talk to a newer Puppet Server, you should start upgrading them to Puppet 4.
+Since version 2.1, Puppet Server can serve configurations to both Puppet 4 and Puppet 3 agents.
+Once your Puppet 3 nodes work with a newer Puppet Server, start upgrading them to Puppet 4.

 ## Preparing Puppet 3 Nodes for Puppet Server 2

-Backward compatibility is enabled by default, but you should ensure your Puppet code is ready for Puppet 4 before pointing old agent nodes at a new Puppet server.
+Backward compatibility is enabled by default, but you should ensure your Puppet code is ready for Puppet 4 before pointing old agents at a new Puppet server.
 You might also need to edit `auth.conf`.

 Before migrating Puppet 3 nodes to Puppet Server 2, do all of the following: